Ansible

 Key Points

 In this blog post, we explored different options for encrypting sensitive information by leveraging Ansible Vault.
 We explained Ansible Vault’s main functionality and discussed various options for handling sensitive content, passwords, and files.
-Lastly, we went over examples and use cases of using encrypted content.
+Lastly, we reviewed examples and use cases of using encrypted content.

 Manage Ansible Better with Spacelift